 Learning a new software feature on the job could be intimidating to some, but this was offset with the elation of working with one of the world’s biggest pop stars.
 “It was brilliant being able to create something for someone so big,” Madison enthused.
 “Also, to know that it's going to be for her face specifically is an especially interesting experience.
 You're like, ‘I'm showing you my face, but it's going to be on your face and it's going to look awesome.’
 It was definitely cool to say, ‘Oh, that's my art on your face right now.’”

 “It was really exciting,” Danni agreed.
 “I already knew her entire album, which is why I slowly pieced together what this project actually was.
 And luckily the people at Scholar love a good challenge, so it worked out pretty well for all of us.
-The Scholar team were all super, super psyched to be part of it.
+The Scholar team was all super, super psyched to be part of it.
 Then on set, Olivia was so talented.
 The whole team, Director Petra Collins, Olivia and everyone involved were wonderful to work with and really professional.
 It just flowed so weirdly smooth.”

 Scholar is known for developing out-of-the-box solutions when it comes to production techniques, although for the Apple project they were lucky enough to have already developed a pipeline that helped them map FacePaint masks onto live video footage.
 “Our CG lead, Matt Lavoy had created an entire setup within Nuke…for super accurate facial tracking for a different project that we produced.
-So, we already had some of the research and development out of the way in case the direct approach didn’t workout.
+So, we already had some of the research and development out of the way in case the direct approach didn’t work out.
 And that is the pipeline we ended up using.”

-“Basically our Procreate design team would pass (work) to our animation team, who would then animate it and export the sequences out as animated PNGs.
+“Basically, our Procreate design team would pass (work) to our animation team, who would then animate it and export the sequences out as animated PNGs.
 Those would go through a conversion that our 3D lead set up to import everything into Nuke.
 The animations would then just track directly on (to a face), and they'd take the image sequences and it was good to go.”

 Art Directing a big production can be stressful, but it also comes with a huge sense of creative satisfaction once it has finished.
-We asked Danni what she thought was the best thing about using FacePaint on ‘brutal’ from an art directional point of view.
+We asked Danni what she thought was the best thing about using FacePaint on ‘brutal’ from an art-directional point of view.

 “What I found while hiring freelancers is that a lot of people do most of their personal work in Procreate just because it's so portable.
 They, like me, just take it anywhere.
 And I think that people really, really love that.
 So it was great to find people who already knew the program, even though it's not a standard thing that we would list in our requirements for freelancing.”